raffll/My-Limits/Attributes, Skills & Potions Limit README.txt

 There is a small Poison Resist 1% effect after every potion, just to visualize the cooldown timer.
 I chose Poison Resist because it cannot be resisted or cured and still somehow fits into the entire idea.

 #### Compatibility
-Probably incompatible with everything that changes how Fatigue is calculated.
+Probably incompatible with everything that changes how fatigue is calculated.

 #### Changelog
 1.0
 - Initial version
 1.1
-- Intelligence and Luck also drop to 0.
+- Strength, Intelligence and Luck also drop to 0.
 - Negative effect increased from 1000 to 2000.
+- Athletics max limit same as Acrobatics.

 #### Credits
 Rosynant for creating Alchemical Hustle from where I took the idea of how to limit potions.